tldr-pages/tldr/pages/common/rsstail.md

 `rsstail -u {{url}}`

-- Show the feed in reverse order (newer at top):
+- Show the feed in reverse order (newer at the bottom):

 `rsstail -r -u {{url}}`